-🧠 Why the Medium Is the Message
+Why is the Medium the Message

 Epistemology is the branch of philosophy concerned with the nature, origin, and limits of knowledge.

-But what did McLuhan actually mean?
+But who was McLuhan?
+And what did he actually mean?

-His core insight was deceptively simple:
+McLuhan’s core claim was deceptively simple:

+Media do not merely deliver information.
 They restructure how humans think.

 🧠 From Print to Electricity